-• If you are offered a token memento or modest refreshment you may consider accepting it if it is not regularly occurring.
-You are not required to declare the receipt of a token memento or modest refreshment if it is not regularly occurring.

-- If the item is not a token memento or modest refreshment, but instead a higher-valued gift, benefit or hospitality: - You may decline or return the offered gift, benefit or hospitality.
-You are not required to declare the offer or receipt of the gift, benefit or hospitality if it is promptly declined and if a physical object, returned. - If you are unable to decline or believe it is appropriate to accept the gift, benefit or hospitality you must declare it and request approval from the Head of Agency or delegate to accept or otherwise dispose of the gift, benefit or hospitality in an approved manner.
-All declarations must be recorded on the agency's Gift Register (see Declaration of a gift, benefit or hospitality below), noting that all declarations of items valued at \$100 or higher must be published (see Gift Register).
+- If you are offered a token memento or modest refreshment you may consider accepting it if it is not regularly occurring.
+You are not required to declare the receipt of a token memento or modest refreshment if it is not regularly occurring. - If the item is not a token memento or modest refreshment, but instead a higher-valued gift, benefit or hospitality: - You may decline or return the offered gift, benefit or hospitality.
+You are not required to declare the offer or receipt of the gift, benefit or hospitality if it is promptly declined and, if a physical object, returned. - If you are unable to decline or believe it is appropriate to accept the gift, benefit or hospitality you must declare it using the Acceptance of Gift, Benefit or Hospitality Declaration Form (Declaration Form) and request approval from the Head of Agency or delegate to accept or otherwise dispose of the gift, benefit or hospitality in an approved manner.
+All declarations will be recorded on DPAC's internal Gift Register (see Declaration of a gift, benefit or hospitality below), noting that all declarations of gifts, benefits or hospitality accepted will be published on the DPAC website (see Gift Register).

-It is inevitable that situations will arise which are not dealt with by this policy.
-The overriding concern is to ensure that no conflict exists or appears to exist between the public duty and private interest of a staff member.
-If there is any doubt as to the appropriateness of the offered gift, benefit or hospitality, or potential for perceived or actual conflict of interest, decline the offer or discuss the matter with the Head of Agency or their nominated delegate.
+It is inevitable that situations will arise which are not dealt with by this Policy.
+The overriding concern is to ensure that no conflict exists or appears to exist between the public duty and private interest of a DPAC employee or officer.
+If there is any doubt as to the appropriateness of the offered gift, benefit or hospitality, or potential for perceived or actual conflict of interest, decline the offer or discuss the matter with your Director, or the Secretary of DPAC or delegate.